Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 Let's motivate the discussion with a real-world example.

 The [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php) contains many wonderful datasets that you can download and experiment on.
-Datasets usually come with at least some description.
+Datasets usually come with a description.
 Furthermore, the datasets are grouped according to a number of attributes like *Classification*, *Regression*, *Clustering*, *Time Series*, or *Text*.
 It really is a great resource to hone your modeling skills.

 Anyway, for the purposes of this demonstration, we'll use the [Forest Fires](http://archive.ics.uci.edu/ml/datasets/Forest+Fires) dataset.